It is that time of year again.

 It is a period of time, once a year, during which you and your family have the opportunity to enroll in certain benefit programs, like health insurance, vision service plans and dental plans.
 If you miss it, you likely will not be able to enroll until the following year (exceptions often apply for new employees or employees with life changing events, like having a baby and being able to add them to your plan during the year.)

 If you are employed, check with your human resources department to see when your company’s open enrollment period begins and ends.
+(Often it is November 1st every year.)
 Just because you already have health, dental or vision insurance, doesn’t mean you are set for next year.
 You may still need to proactively indicate your willingness to continue with your health, dental or vision plans for the following year.
-If you are enrolled or interested in a public insurance program, like Medicaid or Medicare, contact the respective state agency.
+If you are enrolled or interested in a public insurance program, like Medicaid or Medicare, contact the respective state agency, in addition to your employer.

 With so many health insurance plans and benefits available, it can seem overwhelming.
 Add considerations like dental and vision service plans, it can be downright stressful.